12 Essential Key Metrics That E-commerce Businesses Must Track

 CLV = Total revenue generated by the customer in a year – Customer acquisition cost – average yearly customer retention cost

-This is a key metric as it would help you profile and segment your customers for targetted marketing.
+This is a key metric as it would help you profile and segment your customers for targeted marketing.
 It will also help you design campaigns to improve your revenue from specific segments of customers.
 It can also help you determine the acquisition cost you would want to allocate to your potential customers hereafter.

 4) Shopping Cart Abandonment Rate